Shared kernel Bayesian screening: Introduction

+Methylation variables share several distributional features such as common support, common modes and common patterns of skewness.
+The use of kernels that are shared across variables thus not only reduces computational burden but can also improve performance.
+It is also natural to share kernels across groups, with the interpretation that two groups arise from the same discrete process but in potentially different proportions.

-We introduce a simple, computationally efficient, and theoretically supported Bayesian approach for screening using shared kernels.
+We introduce a simple, computationally efficient, and theoretically supported Bayesian approach for screening using shared kernels across groups and, if appropriate, across variables.
 The population distribution for each variable is approximated using a mixture of kernels $\{F_k\}_{k=1}^K$.
 For two groups $0$ and $1$, we test whether the groups have different kernel weights.
-Specifically, for group distributions $F_m^{(0)}$ and $F_m^{(1)}$ at variable $m$, and the competing hypotheses are
+Specifically, for group distributions $F_m^{(0)}$ and $F_m^{(1)}$ at variable $m$, $F_m^{(0)} = \sum_{k=1}^K \pi_{mk}^{(0)} F_k$ and $F_m^{(1)} = \sum_{k=1}^K \pi_{mk}^{(1)} F_k$, the competing hypotheses are

 In practice $F_1,...,F_K$ and a shared Dirichlet prior distribution for the weights $\Pi_m^{(0)}, \Pi_m^{(1)}$ are estimated empirically.
 A simple and tractable Gibbs sampling procedure is then used to estimate the posterior probability of $H_{0m}$ for each variable.